richardcsuwandi/linkedin-network-analysis/README.md

 # LinkedIn Network Analysis
 [![View on Medium](https://img.shields.io/badge/Medium-View%20on%20Medium-red?logo=medium)](https://towardsdatascience.com/analyzing-my-own-linkedin-data-24df63a9dc28)

-Check out the tutorial for this project on [Medium](https://towardsdatascience.com/analyzing-my-own-linkedin-data-24df63a9dc28).

 ## Motivation
 As an active user on [LinkedIn](https://www.linkedin.com/in/richardcsuwandi/) with more than 1000 connections, I was curious about the statistics of my network.
 In particular, I was wondering about these questions: